vatesongs/songs-from-the-next-day-to-this-day/songs-from-the-next-day-to-this-day.md

 First we have to meet a new god. <br>
 It hides so deep that we might take <br>
 It for a sprite.
 Guess what's Its make. <br>
-When we’ll first see It, we'll be awed.
+When we'll first see It, we'll be awed.

 That is It.
 With a blond hair bob, <br>
 It flaunts Its self in a pier glass, <br>